lambdamikel/Talker-80/README.md

 ![Matrixsynth Talker/80](images/matrixsynth.jpg)

  - 6/9/2020: The **Talker/80 Model 3 & Model 4** version has been designed and been sent to OshPark for PCB fabrication.
- - 6/16/2020: Check out [**TRS-80 TrashTalk Episode 36**](https://www.trs80trashtalk.com/2020/06/episode-36.html) **Eric Dittman's review of Talker/80!** Thanks to Eric and the TrashTalkers for supporting this project!
+ - 6/16/2020: Check out [**TRS-80 TrashTalk Episode 36**](https://www.trs80trashtalk.com/2020/06/episode-36.html) and **TrashTalker Eric Dittman's review of Talker/80!** Thanks to Eric and the TrashTalkers for supporting the project.

 ![TRS-80 TashTalk Episode 36](images/trashtalk.jpg)